hghristov/ae/readme.txt

 ✓Site Logos:
 ✓  - We need to account for retina screens

-Icons:
+✓Icons:
-  - We haven't been able to add the icons to the setup yet
-  - Hamburger menu, cart, and search icons haven't been added
+✓  - We haven't been able to add the icons to the setup yet ✓  - Hamburger menu, cart, and search icons haven't been added

 Navigation:
   - We haven't setup functionality for the menu toggle to open up the bottom footer area in small screens